-Two isoforms of ER, ERand ERare expressed in BC[25-28], with ERrepresenting the most important hormonal biomarker in this cancer.
-ER is expressed in almost 75% of BCs and its presence positively correlates with response to endocrine therapy[29].
-In some studies, has also associated with improved survival in tamoxifen-treated patients[30,31].
-The two ER subtypes are encoded by genes on different chromosomes and differentially activate common estrogen response elements (ERE) in gene reporter assay[32,33].
-In target cells, ER isoforms act through transcriptional and non-transcriptional mechanism, thereby controlling cell cycle progression, invasiveness and metastatic phenotype[34-36].
-Recently, a new 36KDa truncated variant of ER (ER36), which is expressed in both ER-positive and negative BC cells.
-ER36 lacks both the transactivation ER domains, localizes to plasma membrane as well as cytoplasm and responds to estrogens and anti-estrogens.
-It regulates BC cell proliferation and contributes to BC aggressiveness[37].
+Two isoforms of ER, ER and ER, are expressed in BCs[25-28], with ER representing the most important hormonal biomarker in this cancer.
+ER is expressed in almost 75% of BCs, and its presence positively correlates with response to endocrine therapy[29].
+In some studies, ER has also been associated with improved survival in tamoxifen-treated patients[30,31].
+The two ER subtypes are encoded by genes on different chromosomes, and differentially activate common estrogen response elements (ERE) in gene reporter assays[32,33].
+In target cells, both ER isoforms act through transcriptional and non-transcriptional mechanisms, thereby controlling cell cycle progression, invasiveness and metastatic phenotypes[34-36].
+Recently, a new 36KDa truncated variant of ER (ER36) has been identified, which is expressed in both ER-positive and negative BC cells.
+ER36 lacks both of the transactivation ER domains, localizes to plasma membrane as well as cytoplasm, and responds to estrogens and anti-estrogens.
+It also regulates BC cell proliferation and contributes to BC aggressiveness[37].

-xpression and role of each ER isoform in BCSCs, however, still remains debate.
-The majority of studies point to the absence of ER in BCSCs[38].
-It has been consistently reported that CD44+/CD24/ALDH+ CSCs lac ER or express it at very low levels[15,39].
-Although considered ER-negative, the number of both BCSCs and MaSCs can be increased by stimulation with estradiol[38], likely because other receptors (for instance, G-protein coupled receptor 30, ER36 or ) might mediate estrogen action in these cells.
+The expression and role of each ER isoform in BCSCs, however, still remains under debate.
+The majority of studies points to the absence of ER in BCSCs[38].
+It has been consistently reported that CD44+/CD24-/ALDH+ CSCs lack ER or express it at very low levels[15,39].
+Although considered ER-negative, the number of both BCSCs and MaSCs can be increased by stimulation with estradiol[38], likely because other receptors (for instance, G-protein coupled receptor 30, ER36 or ER) might mediate estrogen action in these cells.
 These findings will be extensively discussed below.

-Additional studies also argue that BCSCs do not ER and that the receptor rather arises from the original BC.
-As result, ER would be expressed in BCSCs derived from ER-positive BCs, while it would be absent in BCSCs derived from ER-negative BCs[40].
-As it occurs in prostate CSCs[41,42], these quite divergent findings may be due to experimental differences, such as ER assay, cell culture conditions and BC cell population.
+Additional studies also argue that BCSCs do not harbor ER, and that the receptor rather arises from the original BC.
+As a result, ER would be expressed in BCSCs derived from ER-positive BCs, while it would be absent in BCSCs derived from ER-negative BCs[40].
+As it occurs in prostate CSCs[41,42], these quite divergent findings may be due to experimental differences, such as ER assays, cell culture conditions and BC cell populations.